 Whether prepping for a math test or an important business meeting, dedicated attention is the key to success.
 And while super helpful, our devices could be a big distraction and, in turn, our worst enemy.
 Modes like DND or Schooltime save us from such a situation.

-It is indeed quite intelligent and intuitive of Apple to incorporate such features in watchOS 7.
-But that’s not all; watchOS 7 packs some exciting and helpful features; here’s a preview:
+It is indeed quite intelligent and intuitive of Apple to incorporate such features in watchOS 7 or later.
+But that’s not all; watchOS 7 or later packs some exciting and helpful features; here’s a preview: